Technological unemployment: Luddite fallacy

 The term "Luddite fallacy" is sometimes used to express the view that those concerned about long-term technological unemployment are committing a fallacy, as they fail to account for compensation effects.
 People who use the term typically expect that technological progress will have no long-term impact on employment levels, and eventually will raise wages for all workers, because progress helps to increase the overall wealth of society.
-The term is based on the Luddites, members of an early 19th century English anti-textile-machinery organisation.
+The term is originating on from the Luddites, members of an early 19th century English anti-textile-machinery organisation.
 During the 20th century and the first decade of the 21st century, the dominant view among economists has been that belief in long-term technological unemployment was indeed a fallacy.
 More recently, there has been increased support for the view that the benefits of automation are not equally distributed.

 There are two different theories for why long-term difficulty could develop.